Gujarat Fortune Giants ready for Warriors - Press release

 First time they lost two successive matches at home.
 First it was against Tamil Thalaivas and then to Telugu Titans.

 The bright spot against Telegu Titans was the performance of ace defender Parvesh Bhainswal.
 Bhainswal, with 7 tackle points, was instrumental in keeping Titans under check.
-Telegu raiders, especially Suraj Desai and Farhad Rahimi, weren’t allowed too many points.
+Telugu raiders, especially Suraj Desai and Farhad Rahimi, weren’t allowed too many points.

 Sachin is yet to create the magic he displayed last two seasons, but all-rounder Rohit Gulia with his swift pace and agility has made his intentions clear, much to the relief of the management.